cern-cta/CTA/maintd/README.md

 # cta-maintd

 This directory contains the source code the maintenance daemon.
 The responsibility of the maintenance daemon is to periodically run a number of routines.
+Note that (unlike the name suggests), these routines are responsible for more than just maintenance tasks.
+For example, some routines take care of the disk reporting or repack functionality.

 At the moment, this works as follows: